 Only 55% of active LCMS young adults agree that their home congregation ministered to them during times of life transitions.
 This was the strongest response of any group.
 We saw this impact particularly after high school graduation.
-Active LCMS young adults report that their weekly worship attendance dropped from 88% to 66% after high school graduation but it recovered to 74% by age 22-30.
+Active LCMS young adults report that their weekly worship attendance dropped from 88% to 66% after high school graduation but it recovered in to 74% by age 22-30.
 In contrast, those no longer attending church report that their weekly worship attendance dropped from 68% to 16% after graduation and that number drops to almost zero in young adulthood.
-Transitions, such as graduation, are critical moments when congregations and parents can help a young person find a new church home or establish a new adult relationship with their existing congregation.
+Transitions such as graduation are critical moments where congregations and parents can help a young person find a new church home or establishing a new, adult relationships with their existing congregation.

-Young adults reported that crisis situations were often times when faith and community are deepened or lost.
-Fifteen percent of young adults noted a crisis event as a pivotal faith moment.
+Young adults reported that crisis situations were often places where faith and community are deepened or lost.
+15% of young adults noted a crisis event as a pivotal faith moment.
 These pivotal faith moments could be positive or negative, often depending on the response of family and/or the church to the crisis.
-Nine percent of non-LCMS respondents mentioned having their doubts or questions ignored or dismissed.
+9% of non-LCMS respondents mentioned having their doubts or questions ignored or dismissed.
 Congregations and parents should not be surprised by transitions or crisis.
 Instead, they should develop deep and open relationships.
-Congregations should work to train and prepare parents for how to utilize these moments for deepening faith and community.
+Further congregations should work with parents to train and prepare for how to utilize these moments for deepening faith and community.